EgorBlagov/EgorBlagov/README.md

 ## 👋 Hey, I’m Egor

 I'm Senior Software Engineer at Tinkoff.
 Currently I'm living in **Armenia**.
 Always open to collaborating on projects and innovative ideas.
-Feel free to connect with me.
+Don't hesitate to reach me, I'm ready to help!

 ### Reach me